 How long do you take to think about a purchase when the item is $5 versus $100?

-The more money an item costs, the more contemplation it requires.
+The more an item costs, the more contemplation it requires.

 Most of the shoppers you encounter at the event will be hearing about your business for the first time.
-You can’t expect to jump right into a full-blown, trusting relationship with them…you have to ease into that.
+You can’t expect them to jump right into a full-blown, trusting relationship with you…you have to ease into that.

 Don’t aim to unload your most expensive items on the majority of shoppers that visit your space.
-Instead, use it as a way to introduce your brand and products to new people.
+Instead, use craft shows as a way to introduce your brand and products to new people.

-If you’re vending at a craft show that targets your exact market, competition is low in your category, you’ve invited your existing customers and your higher-end product is a top-seller, you may decide to stock up on your more expensive items.
-But most situations will require you to stock up on lower-priced goods, offer a good selection of mid-priced goods and have a smaller selection of higher-priced goods.
+But most situations will require you to stock up on lower-priced goods, offer a good selection of mid-priced goods, and have a smaller selection of higher-priced goods.

 It’s not about being over the top or flashy.
 It’s about creating a cohesive look your ideal customer will be drawn to as soon as they walk in the venue.

 The difference between being just another jewelry, scarf or soap vendor at a craft show and being THE jewelry, scarf or soap vendor, is branding.

 >> Non-existent branding makes your business less memorable.